The first days and nights with your baby can be overwhelming, especially if you’re a first-time parent.

 Keeping the naval area dry until it’s healed will prevent infection.
-If your doctor recommends it, you can dab it with rubbing alcohol.
+If your doctor recommends it, you can wipe around the umbilical cord using warm soapy water and then drying it thoroughly.
 It’s normal for the cord stump to change from yellow to brown to black, but call your doctor if there’s any redness, a strong odor or discharge.

 Once you can begin bathing baby, 2 to 3 times a week during the first year is fine.
 More frequent bathing may dry the skin.

 It’s OK to limit visitors during the first couple of months.
 This will give you more time to rest and prevent your baby from getting over-stimulated.
 Everyone who visits should be healthy.
 They should wash their hands or use hand sanitizer before holding your baby.

 All family members who will be in close contact with your baby should get the Tdap (tetanus, diphtheria and pertussis) booster and a flu shot.
 Until your baby can be fully vaccinated, making sure those around him are vaccinated is the best way to protect him.